convo-lang/convo-lang/docs/learn-convo-lang.md

 ### System Tags
 Below is a full list of system tags Convo-Lang uses.

+`@cache` Enables caching for the message the tag is applied to.
+No value of a value of true will use the default prompt cached which by default uses the `ConvoLocalStorageCache`.
+If assigned a string a cache with a matching type will be used.

 `@disableAutoComplete` - When applied to a function the return value of the function will not be used to generate a new assistant message.